droglenc/NCMTH107/resources/Syllabus-Current.md

 ----

-## Catalog Description

-Introduction to the concepts and interpretation of statistics.
-Summary graphs and statistics; data production (sampling and experiments); random variables and sampling distributions; inference - introduction, for distributions, for proportions; correlation and regression.
-Prerequisite: MTH103, ACT math > 17, or SAT math > 470.
-4 Credits.

 ## Learning Outcomes

 <img class="img-right" src="../img/outcomes.jpg" alt="Outcomes">

-Throughout this class, you will have the opportunity to learn the following:
+In this class, you will have the opportunity to:

 1. Describe why statistics is central to scientific inquiry (& your field of interest);
 1. Define basic statistical words and symbols;